abethcrane/Simple-Chatbot/README.md

 chatbot
 =======

-Simple Spreadsheet Editing Chatbot; I use it to add agenda items to a spreadsheet four our society.
+Simple Spreadsheet Editing Chatbot; I use it to add agenda items to a spreadsheet for our society.

 The entire chatbot principle operates off pygtalk.
 The spreadsheet adding aspect required reading a couple of different sources and combining lines from here and there (and writing a few of my own :P)